aaltsys/doc-develop/4_scripting/06_considerations.rst

-Programmers often overlook such problems, as the invoice import feature in :program:`QuickBooks Accounting` demonstrates. :program:`QuckBooks` creates additional postings for invoices with every repeated import, rather than posting just the first time.
+Programmers often overlook such problems, as the invoice import feature in :program:`QuickBooks Accounting` demonstrates. :program:`QuckBooks` creates additional postings for invoices with every repeated import, rather than posting only the first time.
+(And :program:`QuickBooks` is an industry standard?!)

 .. sidebar:: Validating Paths